NEWS, EDITORIALS, REFERENCE

 A further complication of having the modem handle the dialing is that the command mode has to have a command format.
 Initially different modems had different command syntax.
 This was fortunately resolved by having one syntax, "Hayes," become the defacto standard that every other modem copied.
 All of those "AT"-prefixed commands are part of the Hayes standard.
 It was not a perfect solution though, because different modems support different features, and so exactly which Hayes commands work on which modem is inconsistent.

 The other problem with RS-232 is that it has no facility for auto-detection of its various options.
-The options are: baud rate, word length and parity.
+The options are: baud rate, word length, parity and stop bits.

 Baud Rate